List of presidential qualifications by country: Republic of Korea

-Republic of China
+Taiwan

 Article 45 of the Constitution of the Republic of China stipulates that any citizen of the Republic of China who has attained the age of 40 years may be elected President or Vice President.

 Article 20 of the Presidential and Vice Presidential Election and Recall Act states that an elector who has lived in the free area of the Republic of China for not less than 6 consecutive months, has set his or her domicile in the Republic of China for not less than 15 years, and has completed his or her fortieth year of age may apply for being registered as the candidate for President or Vice President.
 Anyone who restores the nationality of the Republic of China or acquires the nationality of the Republic of China by naturalization or the People in Mainland China or the residents in Hong Kong and Macao who are permitted to enter Taiwan may not be registered as the candidate for President or Vice President.